argmaxml/recsplain/docs/source/what-is-recsplain.rst

 After you configure the system and index your items, you can use the system to:

-- search by item to find similar items in your database based on item features
+- Search by item to find similar items in your database based on item features
-- recommend items to users based on the user's history with the items
+- Recommend items to users based on the user's history with the items

 The applications are virtually endless.